ctwhome/portfolio/src/content/2024-04-26-the-future-of-image-and-video-format/index.md

 **AV1** offers significant advantages in terms of compression efficiency, which can reduce bandwidth usage by as much as 30-50% compared to H.264, and about 20% compared to VP9, without sacrificing quality.
 This makes it particularly appealing for streaming high-resolution video on the internet.

-**AVIF**, based on the AV1 video codec, serves as a formidable challenger to well-established image formats like JPEG and PNG.
-It provides better compression and supports a wider color gamut, 10 bits color depth (up to.
-1024 shades for each primary color = 1Billion colors vs 16M for 8 bit), high dynamic range (HDR), transparency, animation, and progressive rendering, which are crucial for modern web applications that demand high-quality visual experiences.
+At the other side of the table, **AVIF**, based on the AV1 video codec, serves as a formidable challenger to well-established image formats like JPEG and PNG.
+It offers better compression and supports a wider color gamut, 10-bit color depth (up to 1024 shades for each primary color = 1 billion colors vs. 16 million for 8-bit), high dynamic range (HDR), transparency, animation, and progressive rendering, which are crucial for modern web applications that demand high-quality visual experiences.

 ![](./images/comparison.avif)
 *Courtesy of https://www.blue-dot.io/avif-speed-quality-benchmark/, check it there for more details and comparisons*